Froggyncm/SQLUtility/README.md

 # SQLUtility
-This repository contains basic SQL utility scripts These are all written using SQL 2012 and higher
+This repository contains basic SQL scripts
+These are all written using SQL 2012 and higher
-Most scripts use SYS schema tables
+These are scripts I frequently use or
+They are demos I have made when learning a new feature